jordanpatterson1939/sorta/README.md

 # sorty
-Get rid of clutter on your pc.
-Groups and moves your files to folders based on their type.
+Get rid of clutter in your directories.
+Sorty categorizes your files and moves them to different folders depending on their filetype.